In Service To One. In Service To All.

 Converse County Scholarship Fund

-The Knights of Columbus Chapter in Douglas serves the parish of St. James but as well the neighboring parish in Glenrock, St. Louis.
-Through volunteer efforts, fundraisers, and participating in the sacraments their fraternal order assists the students of our parish in scholarship funds and assistance in a great many projects throughout Converse County.
+The Knights of Columbus chapter in Douglas serves the parishes of St. James, St. Louis and Our Lady of Lourdes.
+Through volunteer efforts, fundraisers, and participating in the sacraments the fraternal order assists the students of our parish in scholarship funds and assistance in a great many projects throughout Converse County.

 The Knights of Columbus was founded in 1882 by a 29-year-old parish priest, Father Michael J. McGivney, in the basement of St. Mary's Church in New Haven, Connecticut.
 Today, more than a century later, the Knights of Columbus has become the largest lay organization in the Catholic Church.

 The Order has been called "the strong right arm of the Church," and has been praised by popes, presidents and other world leaders, for support of the Church, programs of evangelization and Catholic education, civic involvement and aid to those in need.
 As recently as 1992, Mother Teresa of Calcutta praised the Knights in a speech on the occasion of her reception of the first Knights of Columbus Gaudium et Spes Award.